Abstract-Everything/distance-estimator-renderer/README.md

 2D controls:
 * W, A, S, D / Drag mouse with left click to move camera.
-* Mouse scroll to zoom.

 3D controls:
 * W, A, S, D, space, control to move camera.
 * Mouse with left click drag to look around.

-Use shift and control to speed up or slow down the camera movement speed.

 ### Acknowledgements